These chicken satay skewers are easy to make, full of flavor, and dipped in the most delicious peanut sauce!

 For a vegetable, you can cut up some veggies that pair well when dipped in peanut sauce, like carrots or cucumbers, or even make a quick slaw.

 Disclosure: I am participating in the Chicken Farmers of Canada campaign managed by SJ Consulting.
 I received compensation in exchange for my participation in this campaign. the opinions on this blog are my own.

-Speaking of recipes, you can find even more inspiration via the Chicken Farmers of Canada new shopping app.
+You can find even more recipe inspiration via the Chicken Farmers of Canada new shopping app.
 It features over 700 delicious recipes and healthy meal ideas.
 Use it to help get yourself organized and shop smart with lists.
 Download for FREE on iTunes or Google Play.